nosey-dewdrop/dewdrop-py/README.md

 # dewdrop-py
-i am a tutor for python
+i am studying a lot
+some dance to remember some dance to forget - eagles